 The safety of our customers and people remains our top priority.
-With the extensive measures we have in place and with customers following all of the social distancing and other guidelines - people can continue to have confidence in coaches.
+With the extensive measures we have in place and with customers following the guidelines - people can continue to have confidence in coaches.

 Q. Are there any extra measures that I should take when travelling?

-A. It's the law to wear a face covering on public transport in England and Scotland.
-In Wales, we'd urge you to wear a face covering, if you can.
 Please also take care of your health and protect others by regularly and thoroughly cleaning your hands with an alcohol-based hand sanitiser or wash them with soap and water often and for at least 20 seconds before or after using the coach.
-We’ll have anti-bac stations on board our coaches and you’ll be asked to practice social distancing at all times.
+We’ll have anti-bac stations on board our coaches and you’ll be asked to keep your distance where you can.